GR 55562 dihydrochloride

 Wei et al (2010) JNK regulates serotonin-mediated proliferation and migration of pulmonary artery smooth muscle cells.
 Am J Physiol Lung Cell Mol Physiol 298 L863 PMID: 20228179

 Do you know of a great paper that uses GR 55562 dihydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for GR 55562 dihydrochloride